typicalsharps/typicalsharps/README.md

 ## Glad to see you here!
 Hey there, I'm a young designer, I have knowledge in things such as Roblox Developing, and I'm still learning how to code.
-I own a company named Viron, if you would like to check it out, make sure to click the Discord icon above.
+I usally talk on Unitas, if you would like to check it out, make sure to click the Discord icon above.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/IThjAlJnD9WNO/giphy.gif" width="408" height="318" />